getbraincloud/braincloud-docs/docs/api/2_capi/group/updategroupacl.md

 ## Method Parameters
 Parameter | Description
 --------- | -----------
 groupId | ID of the group
-version | Version to verify
-summaryData | Public summary data for the group that is viewable even by non-members
+acl | The group's access control list.
+A null ACL implies default